If you have a strong eye for detail and a good command of the English language, proofreading can be a viable job or career path.

 ZipRecruiter: Average $25 Per Hour With Little Variance Across Locations

-ZipRecruiters’ salary data is largely similar to that of the BLS and largely corroborates the government’s range, but ZipRecruiter lends more insight into just how much the top-earning proofreaders can make based on reviews from professionals in the field.
+ZipRecruiter’s salary data mirrors that of the BLS, but ZipRecruiter offers more insight into how much freelance proofreaders can make based on reviews from professionals in the field.

 When calculated by the hour, the national average salary works out to $25 per hour.
-That equates to $500 per week and $1,000 every two weeks if working full time.
-Freelancers, of course, have the opportunity to work overtime hours if they want to earn even more.
+That equates to $1,000 per week if proofreading full-time.

 PayScale: Average $18.16 Per Hour, With Experienced Proofreaders Earning More